 Types of Tea

 There are many types of tea around the world.
-Different types of tea has different taste and benefits.
+Different types of tea have different tastes and benefits.
 As long as there is tea in the world, people will look for different types of tea.

-Different type of tea was originated from different place in the world.
-Most of the tea is being produced in Asia.
-Asia is the main production area for tea, because it has the perfect growing conditions for tea plants.
+Different types of tea originated from a different places in the world.
+Most of the tea is produced in Asia.
+Asia is the main production area for tea because it has the perfect growing conditions for tea plants.

 Teas from Asia are considered to be the original types of tea, they have a more bitter and stronger flavor than teas that are being produced in other parts of the world.

 The most popular types of tea are as follows:

 How to Make Tea in a Teapot?

 Let’s get the idea first, how to make tea in a teapot.
 It will make the concept clear about how tea gets prepared in a teapot.
 How to make tea in a teapot?
 You can use boiling water to pour into the teapot.